Kainourgion

-Kainourgion, was a palantine hall built by Emperor Basil I from 867-886.
+The Kainourgion was a palantine hall built by Emperor Basil I from 867-886.
 Covered in mosaics to glorify the Macedonian dynasty, the Kainourgion depicted Basil's military victories and functioned as an imperial palace with audience chamber, a dining room, and connected bedrooms.

 Palantine hall

 Built from 867-886, the Kainourgion is considered one of Basil's most important constructions, and contained a dome at the eastern end, with sixteen columns supporting the main hall.
 Above each column, the wall extending up to the dome was covered in mosaics.
 Each column, of which there were sixteen, was made of different materials and their surfaces consisted of different articulations.
 There were no galleries over the aisles since mosaics were depicted from ceiling to floor.
 The Kainourgion was built to function as an audience chamber and dining room for banquets, along with private bedrooms.

 Vita Basilii

 The Vita Basilii, "life of Basil", is somewhat obscure as to the design of the Kainourgion, mentioning it only as the "New Building".
 It was located somewhere between the Marcian's Galleries and the Chrysotriklinos on a terrace approximately 11 meters above sea level.

 The dome of the Kainourgion depicted military victories by Emperor Basil and his generals, while the ceiling of the bedchamber portrayed Basil as the new David.
 The floor mosaics of the bedchamber contained peacocks and eagles, while the wall mosaic illustrated the Emperor, Empress Eudocia and their children along with an inscription giving thanks to god.
 The entire bedchamber was a celebration of the Macedonian dynasty.